bximbo/Trajectory_Optimization_for_Inverse_Kinematics/README.md

 About:

-In this Code, as the name implies, I work out the path planning and control of the End Effector of a robot arm (2DOF).BTW this is written in Python.
+In this Code, as the name implies, I worked out the control of the End Effector of a robot arm (2DOF) to trace out a Circle.
+BTW this is written in Python.
 The results are below: